Takeaways from Biden's State of the Union address: Combative attacks on a foe with no name

 On Thursday night, he delivered what a lot of his own supporters had found wanting.
 It was a high energy, forceful speech, and at times he taunted Republicans with ad-libs.
 When they heckled his support for bipartisan border security legislation, Biden said, “Look at the facts, I know you know how to read.”

-Biden stumbled over a few words, but it was a more vigorous performance than other speeches where his remarks can be meandering or hard to hear.
+Biden stumbled over a few words, and in the Republican response, Sen. Katie Britt of Alabama called him “dithering and diminished” but it was a more vigorous performance than other speeches where his remarks can be meandering or hard to hear.
 It was also a rejoinder to criticisms that Biden is too old to keep serving as president.
 He would be 86 at the end of a second term, and Republicans — though Trump is only four years younger — have relished slicing and dicing videos of the president to make him look as feeble as possible on social media.

 Biden leaned into his age, mentioning he was born during World War II, but defended his vision for the country as fresh.
 “You can’t lead America with ancient ideas that only take us back.”